toml-lang/toml/README.md

 [x.y.z.w] # for this to work
 ```

+When converted to a hash table, an empty key group should result in the key's
+value being an empty hash table.

 Be careful not to overwrite previous keys.
 That's dumb.
 And should produce an
 error.